billgraziano/xelogstash/README.md

 1. Extract the ZIP contents to a directory.
 We'll be starting with "start.toml".
 2. If you have a local SQL Server installed, no changes are necessary.
 3. Otherwise, edit the `fqdn` under ``[[source]]`` to point to a SQL Server
-4. From a command-prompt, type "`xewriter.exe -once`".
+4. From a command-prompt, type "`sqlxewriter.exe -once`".
 (This doesn't send anything to logstash yet)

 This should generate a `samples.xe.json` and an `xestate` folder.
 The `samples.xe.json` file is one of each type of event that would have been sent to Logstash.
 This gives you a chance to see how things will look.
 The `xestate` folder is used to keep track of the read position in the XE session.

 > NOTE: The permissions on the `xestate` directory are limited.
 When switching to a service account, be prepared to reset the permissions.

 ### Writing events to a file
-In `xewriter.toml`, uncomment the two lines of the `filesink` section and rerun the application.
+In `sqlxewriter.toml`, uncomment the two lines of the `filesink` section and rerun the application.
 This will write events to a file in the `events` directory in JSON format.
 Each source server Extended Event session gets a file and they rotate every hour.
 These files can be written to Elastic Search using [FileBeat](https://www.elastic.co/products/beats/filebeat).
 A sample FileBeat configuration file is included.

 ### Sending to Logstash
 To send events to directly Logstash, specify the `logstash` section with a `host` value.
 The `host` should be in `host:port` format.
 After that you can run the executable with the same parameters.